 My right honourable friend the Secretary of State for Northern Ireland (Shaun Woodward) has made the following Ministerial Statement.

-At the start of September I received a report from the Independent International Commission on Decommissioning (IICD).
+I have received the report of the Independent International Commission on Decommissioning (IICD) on their activity over the past six months, up to the end of the British and Irish decommissioning amnesties.
 I have placed a copy of the report in the Library.